ricmclaughlin/ricmclaughlin.github.com/_posts/2016-03-22-an-express-time-stamp-server.md

 title: "A Time Stamp Server using Express"
 description: ""
 category: projects
-tags: [basicback, express, node, javascript]
+tags: [basicback, express, node, javascript, heroku]
 ---
 {% include JB/setup %}
 This is the first FCC project that develops an API.
 I used [node v4.2.3](https://nodejs.org/en/), [Express 4](http://expressjs.com/) with a project I scaffold myself using [gulp.js](http://gulpjs.com/).